72% of children in the City of Rochester grow up in a single-parent home.*

 That statistic is staggering, and it has only gotten worse.
 Twenty years ago that number was 62%.
 And this is important.
 Not only do single-parent families experience more stress and economic strain than dual-parent households with two incomes, but children in these families can be at risk of poorer health and educational outcomes among other things.
 Said another way, with only one parent to do everything, young men often don’t get the attention and instruction they need to get their best start in life.

-* According to the US Census Bureau, as reported by ACT Rochester
+* According to the US Census Bureau, as reported by by ACT Rochester

 For example, the latest data from the US Census Bureau and the US Department of Justice demonstrate that children from fatherless homes are: